 Sussanah Chan (+2:58:31) and Emily Foy (+2:58:31) went out harder than their previous stage finishes would have placed them, while Holly Symons (+2:58:31) went out conservatively.
 By 38km, Chan and Foy had paired up and apparently worked together the rest of the stage.
 Symons caught the pair by 75km and the trio finished together in a tie for ninth on the day.

 [Initial women’s report] Former Top Fiver Natalia Sedykh was the first woman to cross the line today, but she started in the main field after receiving a one-hour penalty yesterday.
 The Top Five women and Top 50 men start three hours after the main field at the MdS’s long stage, so it will be a while before we know where Natalia’s 12:20:29 puts her amongst those five later women’s starts today.
 The most recent reliable update we have on the women’s top five is that overall leader Elisabet Barnes and three-time MdS champ Laurence Klein were running together at 37.8km.
 At that point, Liza Howard for just over 3 minutes back.
 [Update a few hours later, 4:30 p.m.
 PST] Elisabet Barnes won the long stage of this year’s Marathon des Sables.
 Interestingly, there aren’t any updates on either Laurence Klein or Liza Howard after the three checkpoints after 38km that are otherwise reporting online.
-At the same time, updates from the other two women from the top five who started in the later wave–Anne-Marie Watson and Gemma Game–do have updates from later checkpoints.
+At the same time, updates from the other two women from the top five who started in the later wave–Anna-Marie Watson and Gemma Game–do have updates from later checkpoints.
 I don’t want to be alarmist… as I have no hard info AND communication problems are inherent in such remote locations (trust me, I know!), but it’s possible that either of these two women are having issues.
 Two years ago, Laurence Klein was leading the MdS women’s race when she abandoned Stage 4.
-[Update a few minutes later] The race is now reporting that Anne-Marie Watson, also from the late (Top Five) start, has finished… with no report on Laurence or Liza.
+[Update a few minutes later] The race is now reporting that Anna-Marie Watson, also from the late (Top Five) start, has finished… with no report on Laurence or Liza.
 It could be that they’re just missing from the results… or there could be an entirely new race for the women’s podium at this year’s Marathon des Sables.

 Women’s Stage 4 Results